 What I need from you.

 I online stalk your business.
 I research your industry, the chosen topic, and your target market.
-I check out your potential clients’ search behaviours, and research long-tail keywords that are relevant to the copy.
+I check out your potential clients’ search behaviours and research LTKs that are relevant to the copy.

-I’ll be writing as you (or me, if you want me as a guest blogger) and based on all the info I gather, you’ll get original wordage for your brandage.
+I’ll be writing (as you) and based on all the info I gather, you’ll get original wordage for your brandage.

 I understand you’ll want to make sure I’m giving you what you want.
 I’ll hand you the first draft to check through and you’ll get to pop all your suggested edits under each section of the copy.